 Café on the Green

-It’s a family-run business with a wonderful range of cake, toasties and waffles, and even offers a Dartmoor breakfast plate, perfect for starting your mornings right.
+It’s a family-run business with a wonderful range of cakes, toasties and waffles, and even offers a Dartmoor breakfast plate, perfect for starting your mornings right.

 Why your dog will love it: It’s right by Widecombe village green so your dog has the chance to stretch their legs and there’s outside seating here too.